emilgoldsmith/stylelint-custom-processor-loader/README.md

 }
 ```

+### emitWarning (default: `false`)

+Always return warnings if this option is set to `true`.
+If you're using hot module replacement, you may wish to enable this in development, or else updates will be skipped when there's an stylelint error.

 ## License

 Licensed under the MIT License, Copyright © 2017 Emil Goldsmith Olesen.
 See [LICENSE](./LICENSE) for more information.